taichi-dev/taichi/docs/tensor_matrix.rst

 Tensors and matrices
 ==========================

 Tensors are global variables provided by Taichi.
 Tensors can be either sparse or dense.
-A element of a tensor can be either a scalar, or a vector/matrix.
+An element of a tensor can be either a scalar or a vector/matrix.

 Although mathematically matrices are treated as 2D tensors, in Taichi, **tensor** and **matrix** are two completely different things.
 Matrices can be used as tensor elements, so you have tensors of matrices.